Happy 2018 amigos! I hope you had a wonderful Christmas and New Year surrounded with loved ones and delicious food.

 We’ve all had those days where we roll out of bed and we just don’t have the energy.
 You know, those days when you have zero patience and you just can’t seem to shake off being moody.
 Maybe you didn’t get enough sleep, are feeling stressed out or overwhelmed, or perhaps coming down with a cold.
 Whatever the cause of your funk, don’t feel bad — it happens to the best of us.

 If you are feeling stuck, negative, sluggish, or depressed try smudging.
-Smudging is an ancient ceremony in which you burn sacred plants, such as sage, to allow the smoke to clear and bless a space.
+Smudging is an ancient ceremony in which you burn sacred plants, such as sage or palo santo, to allow the smoke to clear and bless a space.

 The first time I saw someone smudging I was at a sales conference, and a Native American lady was burning sage in the conference room before the conference began.
 I have to admit I was a bit confused, but later she explained that the goal of smudging is to make a place clear of lingering energy that is different from what you may be intending for that space.